Accessibility Tools

 Federal Tax Credits: Energy Efficient Home Improvements

 The 25C Tax Credit (previously named “Nonbusiness Energy Property” credit) has been renamed the “Energy Efficient Home Improvement Credit.”
-For improvements made after January 1, 2023, households may qualify for a $1,200 annual tax credit (replacing the previous $500 lifetime limit), up to a cap of $600 per measure (with exceptions noted below.)
+Households may qualify for a $1,200 annual tax credit, up to a cap of $600 per measure (with exceptions noted below.)
 The tax credit may be equal to 30% of the costs for all eligible home improvements made each year.
 So, you can spread out your home improvement projects over multiple years and apply up to $1,200 in annual tax credits.
 Claimed on an individual’s tax return when filing the year after improvements are made, eligible measures include:

 • energy audits (up to $150 credit)